wmandai/workice-docs/docs/source/install.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""
 ..
 TIP:: Use this method only if you want to install Workice on a sub domain e.g crm.yourdomain.com

-The steps below shows how you can install workice to be accessible via a sub domain e.g **https://crm.your domain.com**
+The steps below shows how you can install workice to be accessible via a sub domain e.g **https://crm.yourdomain.com**

  - Create a folder inside **public_html or www** e.g **workice** and upload your downloaded files into the folder (Make sure it includes hidden files e.g .env)
  - Go to sub domains on your cpanel dashboard and create a sub domain
- - Enter **crm** as your subdomain name e.g crm.yourdomain.com
+ - Enter your preferred sub domain e.g crm.yourdomain.com
- - Enter **public_html/workice/public** as your sub domain Document Root
+ - Enter **/path/to/workice/public** as your sub domain Document Root
- - Save it and access **http://crm.your-domain.com/installer**
+ - Save it and access **http://crm.yourdomain.com/installer**

  ..
 ATTENTION:: The url **/installer** does not point to a folder so do not attempt to create a folder named installer